itzzjb/Docker-Beginner/README.md

 > The `ME_CONFIG_MONGODB_SERVER` is very important here.
 We need to give the same name we gave to container that runs the mongo image. (mongodb)

 > [!NOTE]
-> Here, we are giving a host port that is same as the container port beacuse we are trying to connect the mongo container to a pre-build mongo-express container which might be connected using the mongo default port 27017.
-Also we need to pass inthrough multiple environment variables inorder to initialize a mongodb.
+> Here, we are giving a host port that is same as the container port because we are trying to connect the mongo container to a pre-build mongo-express container which might be connected using the mongo default port 27017.
+Also we need to pass in through multiple environment variables in order to initialize a mongodb.
 Same goes to mongo-express on 8081 port.

 ## Docker Compose